 Famous for her hip movements, huge afro and an imposing presence that quickly grabs attention anywhere she goes, Dana Danelys De los Santos, better known in the music world as Amara La Negra, is an urban artist who has earned the respect of millions of fans since she began singing professionally in 2013.

 This artist, with her light-colored eyes and impressive beauty began her career in entertainment at the age at 4 years-old when she won a beauty pageant for girls in Univision’s “Sabado Gigante” TV show.

 “I later was part of a segment where children would talk with Don Francisco.
 That taught me to be self-confident.
-Thanks to that opportunity, I became a dancer at the Latin Grammys, Premios Lo Nuestro and for many important performers,”
+Thanks to that opportunity, I became a dancer at the Latin Grammys, Premios Lo Nuestro and for many important performers,” said Amara.

 Born and raised in Miami by Dominican parents, from an early age she felt she had art and music in her blood.

 “I live for the stage.
 The adrenaline I feel when I grab the microphone and see the audience can’t compare to anything else.
 I live for that moment.
 I live for music,”

 Despite her years of preparation in dance, acting and singing schools, the performer has closely encountered the ugly face of racism and the rejection of some media – Latino media in particular-for her skin color.

 “They never consider that a woman like me can represent Latinas.
 They are always looking for someone like Shakira, Sofia Vergara or Jennifer Lopez.
 I am fighting to break this stereotype because I am proud of who I am, of my roots, of my “bad hair” and I know that many Latinas identify with me. “